 You can specify the configuration parameters in a file named application.properties located in the same directory from which the application is launched.

-You may specify properties as command line options in the form of --ode.propertyName=propertyValue
+You may specify properties as command line options in the form of --ode.propertyName=propertyValue.
+For example, add ode.DdsCasUsername=fred.flintstone@stone.age

+You may specify properties as system environment variables in the form of ode.DdsCasUsername=fred.flintstone@stone.age.

 Other properties not specific to the ODE can also be defined in a similar way but without the ode prefix.